mrkkrp/char-menu/README.md

 Except for Greek letters that are a bit too numerous, all characters here can be accessed in one or two key strokes.
-Given that there is always a visual clue before you and all the characters you need to type are on the home row (thanks to Avy), this method of input should be quite efficient.
+Given that there is always a visual clue before you and all the characters you need to type are on the home row (thanks to Avy), this method of input is quite efficient.

 ## Visual appearance of the menu

 Just like [`ace-popup-menu`](https://github.com/mrkkrp/ace-popup-menu), the package is built on top of [`avy-menu`](https://github.com/mrkkrp/avy-menu), which implements this handy Avy-powered popup menu.
-To control appearance of the menu, use <kbd>M-x customize-group avy-menu RET</kbd>.
+To control appearance of the menu, invoke <kbd>M-x customize-group avy-menu RET</kbd>.

 ## License